Agave Victoriae Reginae (a-GAH-vee vik-TOR-ee-ay ree-JIN-ay-ee) is a succulent agave species belonging to the Agavaceae (Asparagaceae) family.

 Royal Agave is both drought tolerant and deer tolerant.

-Water regularly throughout the growing season.
-Allow the soil to dry thoroughly and then water deeply.
+Throughout the growing season Agave victoriae reginae has regular water needs.
+But, allow the soil to dry thoroughly and then water deeply.

 If you live in a very dry climate, you may need to water more than once a week during the growing season.

-In the wintertime, allow your Royal Agave to go dormant.
+In the wintertime, allow your Agave victoriae reginae to go dormant.
 Water seldom or not at all.

 Young plants (pups and seedlings) do well with an initial application of a balanced (20-20-20) fertilizer to help them get established.